LuckyJimJD/CivilProcedure/_notes/GrableExplanation.md

 *Gunn v.
 Minton*

 - While there is a federal interest in uniform interpretation of federal patent law, that interest would not be impaired by conflicting state court interpretations in the context of state-law attorney malpractice claims.
-- State court interpretations of federal patent law in the context of attorney malpractice claims do not actually affect any rights or interests under federal law.
+- State court interpretations of federal patent law in the context of attorney malpractice claims do not actually affect any rights or interests under federal patent law.
 - The federal issues arise only as counterfactual hypotheticals: what would have happened if the attorney had done something different?
 - Uniform interpretation and application of federal patent law, in cases where rights under that law are actually at stake, is ensured by exclusive federal jurisdiction over patent claims (i.e. not only do federal courts have jurisdiction over those claims, because they arise under the federal patent statute, but state courts may not hear those claims at all).
 - Parties asserting rights under federal patent law have a private right of action in federal court.